Featured Programs and Schools

 What Are the Requirements of Becoming a Lawyer in Texas?

-- Pass the Texas State Bar Exam
+- Pass the Texas Bar Exam

-- Clear a background check
+- Clear a character and fitness evaluation

 How Much Can I Make as a Lawyer in Texas?